Why Outstanding Customer Service is a Great Marketing Strategy for Architects and Contractors

 How you deal with the problems that arise will make or break your chances of winning over your client as a passionate ambassador of your business.

-- Make it clear what you’re going to act and how.
-It’s not realistic that you’ll be able to fix all problems at all times but you can show that you care by taking it serious.
+- Make it clear that you’re going to act and how.
+It’s not realistic that you’ll be able to fix all clients’ problems at all times but you can take them serious.

-- Follow up once you’ve taken action.
-And be clear on next steps to further establish trust.
+- Follow up once you’ve taken action, even if you’ve not solved the issue.
+And be clear on next steps.

 Well, we learned to put our ego aside, and now we almost made it a “game” to turn such customers into friends and ambassadors.